TheAliceProject/alice3-extra-models/README.md

 ### BipedHero
 A minimal biped model to use as a starting point to create other biped models for import.

+### Characters
+Character models.
+They do not match any existing skeletons and can only come in a props.

 ### Hands
 A few models of hands and things to be held in those hands.